 This royal mix is super cute, and he typically has the body of the Whippet parent, albeit slightly chunkier, with the head and ears of the Corgi.
 Big eyes and a big nose add to his famous charm, and he may or may not have a stumpy tail and his paws may turn outwards slightly, similar to other crossbreed Corgis.
 He will measure between 14 to 17 inches in height and weigh between 25 and 35 pounds.

 He will be a mixture of sight hound and herder, and so you should be prepared for a hardworking dog who needs to be stimulated throughout the day.
-He may bring his herding traits into the home, and this is something to be discouraged, especially when there are young children or other animals about.
+The Whipgi will bring his herding traits into the home, and this is something to be discouraged, especially when there are young children or other animals about.
 Once settled, he will be another caring canine companion whom everyone will love.

 Breeds: Whippet & Dachshund